Miyuyami/NexonGameStarter/README.md

 # Requirements
 The application requires .NET Framework 4.7, you can find them on microsoft's website: https://www.microsoft.com/net/download/dotnet-framework-runtime
+As of 2/24/2021, Nexon changed security settings on their website(s), and now require IE version 10 or higher to function properly.
+This application has been adjusted to work with only IE 10 or higher, and will not function otherwise.
+If you are on an older computer, seek common Windows update guidance and/or download the latest IE version for your computer.

 # How to use
 First thing is that you must have the NGM (Nexon Game Manager) installed.